-In August 1951, Emmet Judge, the head of product planning for Lincoln-Mercury, and Morgan Collins, L-M’s controller, appeared before the committee with a new proposal.
+In August 1951, Emmett Judge, the head of product planning for Lincoln-Mercury, and Morgan Collins, Lincoln-Mercury’s controller, appeared before the committee with a new proposal.
 They had recently analyzed GM’s 1950 shared bodies program, which was one of the most ambitious in the industry to date, and concluded that if Lincoln-Mercury adopted a similar interchangeability program, they could save enough money on tooling for their existing lines to finance a new model.

-The conclusions of the “Davis Book,” as the report was called internally, basically reiterated the recommendations of the previous studies.
-It proposed creating a new “big” Mercury (initially dubbed Mercury-Monterey), combining the Lincoln body shell with Mercury running gear.
-The main difference between the Davis Book and the previous plans is that it recommend splitting Mercury and Lincoln into separate divisions.
-It also called for the creation of a new flagship model, priced in the $8,000 range (about twice the cost of a standard Lincoln), to answer dealer requests for a replacement for the Continental.
-The flagship would be built by a new Special Products Division, increasing the total number of divisions from two to four.
+The Davis Book basically reiterated the recommendations of the previous studies, proposing the creation of a new “big” Mercury (described as “Mercury-Monterey”) combining the Lincoln body shell with Mercury running gear.
+Davis added a new wrinkle by recommending that Mercury and Lincoln be split into separate divisions and that Ford introduce a new flagship model priced above existing Lincolns; the latter was intended to answer dealer requests for a successor to the old Continental.
+This flagship was to be built by a new Special Products Division, which would increase the total number of Ford automotive divisions from two to four.

 BIRTH OF THE E-CAR

-AN OLDSMOBILE SUCKING A LEMON
+“AN OLDSMOBILE SUCKING A LEMON”

 When it was originally designed, the E-Car was bigger than the standard Mercury, but after the approval of the Crusoe-Reith plan, Brown’s team rescaled their design for two different versions: the Ford-bodied (EF) standard models and the Mercury-bodied (EM) big cars.
 That decision was made fairly late in the design process, so there was little stylistic difference between the EF and EM versions other than trim and overall dimensions.

-Motivational research of this kind was a fairly new idea in the fifties.
+Motivational research of this kind was a new idea in the fifties.
 The hipper ad agencies had embraced it, but conservative businesses viewed it with great suspicion and it had drawn the ire of social critics like Vance Packard, who saw motivational research as an insidious force, manipulating people into buying things they neither wanted nor needed.
 Many Detroit executives dismissed it as mumbo jumbo.

 NAMING THE EDSEL

-Gayle Warnock was very uncomfortable with Breech’s decision.
-“Edsel” was not exactly a mellifluous name, and Warnock later wrote that it cost the E-Car 200,000 sales.
-Moreover, the division had spent months of work and thousands of dollars on new names, just to come back to Dick Krafve’s original idea — something that was becoming an overriding theme of the entire E-Car program.
+Warnock was very uncomfortable with this decision, arguing that the name Edsel was not exactly mellifluous; Warnock later claimed it was the root of the E-Car’s subsequent commercial failure.
+Moreover, the division had just wasted months of work and thousands of dollars trying to come up with new names just to come back to Dick Krafve’s original idea, a pattern that was becoming an overriding theme of the entire E-Car program.